Home Insurance

 “Most insurance companies will not offer a guaranteed building replacement cost endorsement for homes designated as heritage, which may be a requirement for your mortgage lender,” says Hansen.
 “Make sure to discuss what’s required for insurance coverage with your lender prior to finalizing the purchase to ensure you’re able to meet all of the conditions of your mortgage.”

 Hansen cautions that insuring a heritage home can come with some unique challenges and limitations compared to a newer property.
+“Depending on the dwelling characteristics of the home, coverage may not be available with a standard insurance company,” he says.

 Common risk factors associated with much older properties include:

-• Age of the home: Some insurers may not cover homes over 100 years old or were built before a certain year (like 1900, for example).
+• Age of the home: Some insurers may not cover homes over 100 years old or ones built before a certain year (like 1900, for example).
 However, there may be exceptions if the home has undergone extensive renovations.

-• Plumbing: Insurers may not insure heritage homes with obsolete plumbing materials like cast iron, galvanized steel or lead.
+• Plumbing: Insurers may not insure heritage homes with obsolete plumbing materials like cast iron, galvanized steel, or lead.

 • Heating: Lastly, having more than one solid fuel-burning appliance, such as a wood stove, can affect a home's insurability.